 Acquired as a strategic land holding for future use, development or sale by the CRHD, the 3.5 acre property at 950 Kings Road is one half of the overall 7 acre former Blanshard School property acquired from School District 61.
-Presently, this location is partially leased for five years (March 2021) to the Vancouver Career College, operating as CDI College, and the remainder of the site will be used for a project office and a laydown area to support the construction of The Summit project through to 2019.
+Presently, this location is partially leased for five years to the Vancouver Career College, operating as CDI College, and the remainder of the site is used for a project office and a laydown area to support the construction of The Summit project through to the end of 2019.

 Capital Plan and CRHD component of the HCPS Division Service Plan

-For new Island Health healthcare capital projects, in 2016 the CRHD will contribute:
+For current Island Health healthcare capital projects, in 2018 the CRHD will contribute:

-- $3.75 M to Island Health for multiple minor capital projects; and
+- $3.75 M for multiple minor capital projects; and

-- $3 M towards medical and diagnostic equipment
+- $2.95 M towards medical and diagnostic equipment.

-- We are actively seeking partnership opportunities to develop vacant Mt.
-View parcels and other CRHD-controlled assets in support of community healthcare service provision.
+- We are actively seeking partnership opportunities to develop CRHD-controlled assets in support of community healthcare service provision.